Historic American Building Survey

 The Historic American Buildings Survey (HABS) is the nation’s first federal preservation program, begun in 1933 to document America’s architectural heritage.

-The program began during the Great Depression in December 1933, when Charles E. Peterson of the National Park Service submitted a proposal to the United States Department of the Interior for 1,000 out-of-work architects to spend ten weeks documenting “America’s antique buildings.”
+The program began during the Great Depression in December 1933, when Charles E. Peterson of the National Park Service submitted a proposal to the United States Department of the Interior to place 1,000 out-of-work architects in ten-week assignments to document “America’s antique buildings.”

 HABS Architects, 1930s